qcx201/CAtrade/README.md

 <img src="https://github.com/user-attachments/assets/4b67b532-9ce9-4f73-9ca3-a5631cd5c578" alt="Ivanka Trump and Justin Trudeau at a roundtable discussion at the White House on Monday.
 Photograph: Saul Loeb/AFP/Getty Images" width="600"/>
 </div>

 Say what you will about Trudeau, but our boy is handsome.
+And there is definitely animosity there from the big man in DC.

-However ridiculous (and hilarious) these allegations or any other justification are, we now have a trade war between Canada and the US, its closest historical trade partner.
+However ridiculous (and hilarious) these or other reasons are, Canada is now in a trade war against the US, its closest historical trade partner.

 Mark Carney, the new Prime Minister and leader of the Liberal Party replacing Trudeau, said after his election that [Canada "will win" the trade war.](https://www.bbc.com/news/articles/c36wkg47z1po.amp) Pierre Poilievre, leader of the main Conservatives opposition, also indicated [favoring a retaliatory response](https://youtube.com/shorts/4ZP7V5cxKPs?si=hMU9ef43AnjcC4nY) to US tariffs.

 How might this play out for Canadian industries and workers?
 Let's first take a look at the current state of affairs between Canada and its main trade partners.
 Then we'll discuss how the proposed tariffs and counter-tariffs may influence Canada's trade patterns and the effect on jobs, wages, and prices using a simple open economy general equilibrium model.

 ## Canada's Trade Partners

-To understand how Canada's trade balance might evolve under the tariffs, let's first look back at the good old days of 2024, the most recent year of the pre-Trump trade regime.
+To understand how Canada's trade balance might evolve under the tariffs, let's first look back at the good old days of 2024, the most recent year before the Trump regime.

 In 2024, imports from the US totaled $360 billion, constituting about half of all $744 billion Canadian imports.
 Canadian imports from the entire [European Economic Area plus UK and Switzerland](https://www.gov.uk/eu-eea) (EEA+ for short; these are pretty much the Western European countries) totaled $103 billion, less than a third of US imports.
-After US, China is the next largest single country import partner to Canada at $88 billion.
+After the US, China is the next largest single-country import partner to Canada at $88 billion.

 <figure>
     <figcaption align="center" style="font-size:16">